 Collection agencies are well aware of Contingency Fees of their competitors.
-The ones charging a higher Contingency Fee than their competitors are not foolish.
+Those agencies which are charging a higher Contingency Fee than their competitors are not foolish.
 There is usually a solid reason why their fees are relatively higher than others.

 An agency accepting to collect at a rock bottom Contingency Fees is probably not devoting enough resources or not employing the best debt collectors.
-Quite likely, the recovery rates of such agencies is lower.
+Quite likely, the recovery rates of such agencies are lower.
 Agencies using inferior quality of debt collectors are a risk to the reputation of their clients.

 Collection Agencies have high overhead costs:

 - Employing experienced and top of the line debt collectors is expensive.
-Individuals who make these collection calls (Debt collectors) are commission based contractors, they get a small percent of what they collect.
-If the agency’s own Contingency Fees is too low then the income of their debt collectors also goes down significantly.
-Good debt collectors are in high demand, and they will definitely not settle for a smaller paycheck.
+Individuals who make these collection calls (Debt collectors) are commission-based contractors.
+They get a small per cent of what they collect.
+If the agency’s own Contingency Fees is too low, then the income of their debt collectors also goes down significantly.
+Good debt collectors are in high demand, and they will not settle for a smaller paycheck.

-- To maintain proper supervision and to provide a professional workspace for the debt collectors and support staff, proper equipment and USA based infrastructure are highly desirable.
+- To maintain proper supervision and to provide a professional workspace for the debt collectors and support staff, adequate equipment and USA based infrastructure are highly desirable.
 For Example: Do you want low wage debt collectors who work-from-home or those located in a foreign country to handle your accounts?